Overworked, overachieving urbanites here’s a question for you: when’s the last time you pressed pause and took some time out?

 #2 Give your nervous system a break

 In a digital world competing to win our attention, the nervous system can quickly become hijacked by constant stimulation.
 While we may believe we are masters of multi-tasking, regular overstimulation is a staple of our existence, detrimentally leading to increased inflammation, high blood pressure, elevated cortisol and heightened anxiety.

 In tandem, instead of listening to the warning signals of our nervous system–such as jitters or a racing heart rate–we fuel our sugar and caffeine addictions, further wiring our bodies to run on adrenaline.
 If you’re on the brink of burnout, hitting pause allows the body to move into the pace of the parasympathetic nervous system, where slow, controlled and conscious breathing encourages the body and mind to return to optimal, healthy functioning.
+How-to:

 To allow the nervous system opportunity to recover, it’s necessary to slow the pace down and remove unnecessary stimulation.
 To unwind, digital detoxes, significant breaks from routine and entering a soothing environment can be beneficial.
 The Revivo team suggests trying out salt water floats, where the body is fully supported to unwind, while extraneous stimulation is removed, and a conscious awareness of mindful breathing and sensation of release occurs.

 If you’re dreading getting out of bed every morning, lacking concentration, losing basic recall, questioning your memory constantly or unable to make simple decisions, the alarm bells may be ringing that your capacity to manage mental stress has tapped out.
 Taking a break from your daily routine gives the time, and space, to unshackle from the grips of constant work and life stress.